 In the facial expression of fear, the upper eyelids are pulled upwards, often exhibiting white space above the iris of the eyes.
 The eyebrows are pulled up and together.

 Horizontal wrinkles appear on the forehead.
 The mouth can be closed, opened or stretched sideways revealing the teeth.

 The facial expression of fear is sometimes confused with the facial expression of surprise, especially when expressed in quick micro-expressions.

 Surprise is a reaction to an unexpected event.
-Our brains usually form a model of the world we find ourselves in, trying to predict what will happen next, based on what has happened to us before.
-If something goes against our predictions or our model, a surprise is triggered, forcing our attention to shift towards the novelty.
-For example, if you cross the street and have a green pedestrian light, you would expect the cars approaching to slow down.
+Our brains continuously form a model of the world we find ourselves in, trying to predict what will happen next, based on what has happened to us before.

-Below you can test your emotion reading skills,
+Below you can test your basic emotions reading skills,